willmosAtKings/williamAT3/README.md

-# School Calendar Web App
+# School Calendar Web App - EventEase

 An intelligent calendar web application built using Flask and SQLite.
 Designed for students, teachers, parents, and admins to collaboratively manage academic events, track assessments, and receive smart notifications.